 Commitments are expected costs associated with future transactions.
-The types of commitment data included in Oracle Financials reports are salary, student aid, purchasing, and their associated burdens (refer to Topic Overview: Burdens for more details.).
+The types of commitment data included in Oracle Financials reports are salary, student aid, purchasing, and their associated burdens (refer to Topic Overview: Burdening for more details.).

 Salary Commitments Defined